 Reese is a very small village located in the state of Michigan.
 With a population of 1,408 people and two constituent neighborhoods, Reese is the 420th largest community in Michigan.

 Unlike some villages, Reese isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Reese are a mix of both white- and blue-collar jobs.
-Overall, Reese is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Reese who work in office and administrative support (16.45%), sales jobs (12.89%), and management occupations (10.53%).
+Overall, Reese is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Reese who work in office and administrative support (19.00%), sales jobs (13.48%), and management occupations (9.50%).

-The citizens of Reese are slightly better educated than the national average of 21.84% for all cities and towns, with 22.93% of adults in Reese having a bachelor's degree or advanced degree.
+In terms of college education, Reese is nearly on par with the US average for all cities of 21.84%: 18.78% of adults 25 and older in Reese have a bachelor's degree or advanced degree.

-The per capita income in Reese in 2010 was $26,165, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $104,660 for a family of four.
+The per capita income in Reese in 2010 was $24,078, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $96,312 for a family of four.
 However, Reese contains both very wealthy and poor people as well.

 The most common language spoken in Reese is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Japanese.